withastro/docs/src/pages/en/guides/markdown-content.md

 :::tip
 Astro applies the [GitHub-flavored Markdown](https://github.com/remarkjs/remark-gfm) and [Smartypants](https://github.com/silvenon/remark-smartypants) plugins by default.
 This brings some niceties like generating clickable links from text and formatting quotes for readability.

-**When adding your own plugins, these two default plugins are removed.** You can preserve these defaults with the `extendDefaultPlugins` flag.
+**When adding your own plugins, these two default plugins are removed.** You can preserve these defaults with the `markdown.extendDefaultPlugins` flag.
 :::

 ```js title="astro.config.mjs" ins={8}